DEEP SNOW AND TREE WELL SAFETY

 Observe the code listed below and share with other skiers the safety responsibility for a great skiing experience.

-Be safety conscious and KNOW THE CODE.
-IT’S YOUR RESPONSIBILITY.
+KNOW AND OBEY THE CODE.
+IT'S YOUR RESPONSBILITYI.